StevenWenzel32/Knight-and-Slime-Platformer/README.md

 - *note* I'm currently using Unity for my game which isn't great for crazy cool music stuff.
 I'm in the process of finding an extension for Unity to fix this.

 ## Version Changes:

+v0.0.7: Added level 8.
+Slime can now absorb keys and spit them out later.
+With updated guide.
+New inventory display for the Slime.
+Game icon improved.
+Temporary solution for the slime changing colors when it absorbs a liquid.

 v0.0.6: Added level 7, featuring keys and locked doors usable by the knight.
 Improved the splash screen logos.
 Redid the collectable and liquid classes, they work much better now.